TutsWiki/source/content/blog/angular/write-read-config-file-angular.md

 })
 export class AppModule { }
 ```
+`useFactory` will have the function which will return a function which will return a promise.

+`multi: true` will allow to have multiple instances of the provider.
+They are all able to run simultaneously but the code will be stopped here until we get all the promises resolved.

 In this code sample we have added `APP_INITIALIZER` to `app.module.ts`.
 It will call the `initialize` method.
 You can use this method to load configurations and initialize your app.
 As told above, this will return a promise.
 You can replace `resolve(true)` with your code or can write a new `promise`.